 I grew up in the upper Midwest.
 A magical place known for the Fargo-esk accent, cold weather, and casseroles – or as we call it, hotdish.
 Speaking of Midwest terminology, pop = soda, baaaag (long A) = bag, and slacks = pants (ok maybe my grandma is the only one that says slacks, but you get the picture).
 If you’re from the Midwest, you’ve heard of goulash hotdish.
 And if you live in my house, you get paleo tomato basil beef goulash with eggplant.

 Goulash was one of my favorite dinners growing up.
 Definition of goulash: a bunch of random but delicious ingredients combined, creating a boom-shaka-laka dinner.
 There are so many variations, but the one in my momma’s kitchen involved ground beef, stewed tomatoes, canned tomato soup, and lots of noodles.
-The one in my kitchen however, has a mix of traditional ingredients, and some lightened-up alternatives.
+The one in my kitchen however, has a mix of traditional ingredients, and some paleo-friendly alternatives.

 I don’t compete with my mom on many things.
 She is by far a better gardner, listener, home decorator, thank-you letter writer, baby-whisperer, and sewer.
 However, I am a better cook.
 Basically we’re a mother-daughter domestic, match made in heaven.
 You know what else is is a match made in heaven?
 Tomatoes and basil.